-Do you want to learn how to make your own set of chakra stones?
-Follow this easy hand painted rocks tutorial to make your own inspirational garden decor.
+Learn how to make your own set of chakra stones for inspirational garden decor in this easy DIY hand painted rocks tutorial.

 The first time I picked up a stone and decided it needed to be painted, I was in 1st grade and we were on our family vacation to Lake Mead.
 It was on that trip that I fell in love with the idea of painting stones.

 Many years have passed since then and now the painted rocks craze is widespread.
 It’s funny how these things come back around.

 These days, I am a total crystal lover and metaphysical/esoteric studies enthusiast.
 Combine that with my need to be creative and crafty, and you get this super fun painted rocks craft featuring chakra colors and symbols!